Open Data Hub logo

 3. Create a file named Dockerfile with the following content:

-1. Use the FROM instruction to specify the base training image location.
+1. Use the FROM instruction to specify the location of a suitable base training image.

-• To create a CUDA-compatible Ray cluster image, specify the CUDA-compatible Ray base image location:
+• To create a CUDA-compatible Ray cluster image, specify the location of a CUDA-compatible Ray base image, as shown in the following examples:

 FROM quay.io/modh/ray:2.35.0-py39-cu121

-• To create a ROCm-compatible Ray cluster image, specify the Developer Preview ROCm-compatible Ray base image location:
+• To create a ROCm-compatible Ray cluster image, specify the location of a ROCm-compatible Ray base image, as shown in the following examples:

 FROM quay.io/modh/ray:2.35.0-py39-rocm61

-• To create a CUDA-compatible KFTO cluster image, specify the Developer Preview CUDA-compatible KFTO base image location:
+• To create a CUDA-compatible KFTO cluster image, specify the CUDA-compatible KFTO base image location:

 2. Use the RUN instruction to install additional packages.
 You can also add comments to the Dockerfile by prefixing each comment line with a number sign (#).